 I’m not sure if it’s the buttermilk or the full five minutes of creaming the butter and sugar, but this is a light and fluffy cake.
 Step-by-step, this recipe worked as written and turned out results to match.

 I made the cranberry-Grand Marnier variation using thawed, previously frozen cranberries and it produced a pleasantly tart fruit layer with a rich red color.
 The cake was ready right at the 1-hour mark and came cleanly out of the pan when flipped.
-Everyone loved the cake and wants this to be a regular guest at our table.
+Everyone loved the upside down cranberry cake and wants this to be a regular guest at our table.

 My only change is given the citrus notes in Grand Marnier, I would want to add zest (lemon or orange) to my cake batter to lean into that flavor a little stronger.
 Next time, I’ll mix the zest of an orange into the sugar for the cake and let that sit for a bit before following the rest of the recipe as written.